Downloads

 Source RPMs

-The source RPMs (the three files that end in ".src.rpm") are not distribution specific - you can build binary RPMs from those if binary packages aren't available for your architecture or distribution like so:
+The source RPMs (the files that end in ".src.rpm") are not distribution specific - you can build binary RPMs from those if binary packages aren't available for your architecture or distribution like so:

 $ rpmbuild --rebuild PACKAGENAME.src.rpm